nus-cs2113-AY2324S2/ip/docs/README.md

     /_/    \_\__,_|\__,_|_| |_| |_|

    ```
 6. Type the command in the command box and press Enter to execute it.
+Refer to the [Features](#features) section for available commands.
 7. Note that the data is saved in the hard disk **automatically** after any command that changes the data.
 There is no need to save manually.
 8. Please take note that **deleting** the `tasks.dat` file will result in the **loss of all data**.
+9. Please do not edit the `tasks.dat` file manually as it may result in the **loss of all data**.
-9. Please ensure that the data file named `tasks.dat` is in the **same directory** as the `adam.jar` file to load the saved data.
+10. Please ensure that the data file named `tasks.dat` is in the **same directory** as the `adam.jar` file to load the saved data.<br>
 If there is no `tasks.dat` file in the same directory as the `adam.jar` file, an empty `tasks.dat` file will be created to store the data.

 - Notes:
-    - All the spaces in the commands are for clarity and are optional to include in the actual command.
+    - All the spaces in the commands are for clarity and are **optional** to include in the actual command.
-    - Refer to the [Features](#features) section for the list of commands available.
+    - Commands are **case-insensitive**.
+    - The `<angle-brackets>` are used to denote the parameters that should be replaced with the **actual user input**.

 ## Features
 ### Adding a task
 Adds a task to the list of tasks.
+The task can be a todo, deadline, or event task.<br>
+The task descriptions are **case-sensitive** and are displayed as entered.

 #### Usage
 `todo <description>`<br>